FzComet206/Volumetirc-Rendering/README.md

 #
 ![Beer](images/beer.png)

-## Apply phase angle
+## Phase Function
 ---
 There are many ways for light to scatter in a medium.
-Clouds in real life are more toward back scattering, such that when you see sun behind a piece of thinner cloud, you can still see the dimmed outline of the sun.
-Some mediums are more like forward scattering, where most of the light is scattered in the direction of light.
-To apply this forward backward scattering, we use a phase function below.
+Clouds in real life are more like back scattering, while some mediums are more like forward scattering, where most of the light is scattered in the direction of light.
+To apply this forward/backward scattering, we use a phase function.

 #
 ![phase](images/phase.png)